Autostrade of Italy: Traffic laws

+The movement of pedestrians and animals (if supervised) is permitted only in service and rest areas.
+Pedestrians can also travel in the emergency lane only to reach an aid station (for example an SOS column).
+In service and parking areas, vehicles cannot remain parked for more than 24 hours except for the parking areas of motorway hotels (or similar commercial establishments).

+Safety

-Speed
+Speed limits

-Italy's autostrade have a standard speed limit of 130 km/h for cars.
-Limits for other vehicles (or during foul weather and/or low visibility) are lower.
-Legal provisions allow operators to set the limit to 150 km/h on their concessions on a voluntary basis if there are three lanes in each direction and a working SICVE, or Safety Tutor, which is a speed-camera system that measure the average speed over a given distance.
-As of 2022, no road was utilizing this possibility.
+Italy's motorways have a standard speed limit of 130 km/h for cars.
+Limits for other vehicles (or when visibility is poor due to weather) are lower.
+Legal provisions allow operators to set the limit to 150 km/h on their concessions on a voluntary basis if there are three lanes in each direction and a working SICVE, or Safety Tutor, which is a speed-camera system that measures the average speed over a given distance.